All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 Understanding the Impact of Drug Background Levels in Forensic Laboratories

-This webinar originally occurred on August 13th, 2019 Duration: 2 hours As drugs become increasingly potent and analytical instrumentation becomes more sensitive, the need to understand and monitor drug background levels is becoming imperative.
-Background monitoring is commonplace in many…
+← Back to Series This webinar originally occurred on August 13, 2019 Duration: 2 hours Overview As drugs become increasingly potent and analytical instrumentation becomes more sensitive, the need to understand and monitor drug background levels is becoming imperative.
+Background…

 Module 8: Probabilistic Genotyping Summation and Special Topics